 This is one of those #GTMTips posts that I was certain I’d already written.
 So it came as a mild surprise when I realized I’d never tackled this aspect of Google Tag Manager.
 It’s a short and sweet tip again.
 Today we’ll learn how to check if a variable is undefined using Google Tag Manager.
 Tip 73: Check for undefined variable values If a variable is undefined, it means that a variable with the given name does not currently have any valid value in memory.

 One of the less-known features of Google Tag Manager, a hidden gem if you will, is the URL Source setting in the URL Variable type.
 It lets you parse any URL String for its components.
 Tip 38: Parse URL strings with the URL Source setting The setting itself is easy to find.
 Just edit an existing URL Variable, or create a new one.
 Then, scroll down to the More Settings divider, expand it, and you’ll see the URL Source drop-down list.

-(Updated 1 November 2017) The current version of Google Tag Manager was released in October 2014.
+(Updated 27 February 2018) The current version of Google Tag Manager was released in October 2014.
 With the release, we saw a brand-spanking new UI, a lot of new functionalities (revamped auto-event tracking, for example), plus a new terminology to cope with.
-We moved away from the programming-centric concepts of Macros and Rules to the more tactile Variables and Triggers.
+We moved away from the programming-centric concepts of Macros and Rules to the more tactile variables and triggers.
 It’s difficult to rank the changes.
-The new Auto-Event Tracking is perhaps most impactful, but the improvements done to Triggers and Variables, when compared to the previous version of GTM, require attention as well.
+The new Auto-Event Tracking is perhaps most impactful, but the improvements done to triggers and variables, when compared to the previous version of GTM, require attention as well.